 MacBride Museum offers a half city block of indoor and outdoor exhibitions illustrating the Yukon's modern history.
 This outline of the galleries will help you navigate the Yukon's stories.

 Enter MacBride Museum into Aurora Hall from Front Street.
 This gallery houses the Northern Lights Icicle art installation; a partnership between MacBride and Lumel Studios with the support of our community.
-Sponsors and creators include industry leaders, museum members, Yukon students and mining businesses led by Victoria Gold Corp.
+Sponsors and creators of the icicles include industry leaders, museum members, Yukon students and mining businesses led by Victoria Gold Corp.

 First Nations Gallery

 There are fourteen First Nations in the Yukon and this gallery explores their stories as the starting point for all of Yukon’s history and its present.
 Visit MacBride for an introduction to these stories and then visit Yukon cultural centers across the territory.

 The Wild World